A Preterist Commentary on Revelation 12: Summary and Highlights

 Revelation 12:6 Commentary: The Christians of Jerusalem Fled to Pella and were Presumably Kept Safe for 1,260 days.

 As previously indicated, the seven trumpets and bowls represent different plagues of Exodus.
 The fact that the woman flees to the wilderness in v.
 6 is another Exodus motif.
 According to Hebrews 3:10-11 and Psalm 95:10-11, the former Hebrew slaves wandered in the wilderness during the exodus for forty years before their children entered Israel–the promised rest.
 In Hebrews 3-4, Paul likens the forty-year interval in which the Hebrew slaves wandered in the desert and the subsequent rest their offspring received in the promised land to the life of the Christian saints on earth as they await the resurrection—the promised rest of the saints.
-Interestingly, there were approximately forty years from the start of Jesus’ earthly ministry to the start of the siege of Jerusalem and the resurrection of the dead.
-Jesus began his ministry around Tishri of A.D.
-29. See Daniel 9:24-27 Commentary: Daniel 9 Miraculously Fulfilled!
-The siege of Jerusalem and the resurrection of the dead began around Nisan of A.D.
-70. See Preterism, the Rapture and the Resurrection.
-This is an interval of forty years and six months.
-In other words, Christianity was forty years old by the time of the resurrection—when the Christian saints wandering in the wilderness finally received their promised rest.
-Is this a coincidence?
+Interestingly, there were approximately forty years from the start of Jesus’ earthly ministry to the siege of Jerusalem and the resurrection of the dead.
+I believe Jesus began His ministry around Tishri of A.D.
+29 (see Daniel 9:24-27 Commentary: Daniel 9 Miraculously Fulfilled!).
+Thus Christianity was forty years old by the time of the resurrection—when the Christian saints wandering in the wilderness finally received their promised rest.
+Is this a coincidence?13

-7And there was a war in heaven, Michael and his angels fought against the dragon, and the dragon and his angels fought back.1
+7And there was a war in heaven, Michael and his angels fought against the dragon, and the dragon and his angels fought back.15

-Revelation 12:7 Commentary: The Angelic War in Heaven Mentioned in v.
+A Covenant Eschatology Exposition and Commentary of Revelation 12:7: The Angelic War in Heaven Mentioned in v.
 7 was Witnessed in the Sky Over Israel at the Start of the Jewish War.

 An angelic war was witnessed in the sky over Israel at the start of the Jewish revolt, in Iyyar of A.D.
-66. Mentioning this angelic battle, Tacitus writes, “In the sky appeared a vision of armies in conflict, of glittering armour.”[xv]
-Josephus also records this phenomenon adding the fact that these phantom soldiers on horseback appeared at sunset.[xvi]
+66.16 Mentioning this angelic battle, Tacitus writes, “In the sky appeared a vision of armies in conflict, of glittering armour.”17 Josephus also records this phenomenon adding the fact that these phantom soldiers on horseback appeared at sunset.18

 Revelation 12:7 Commentary: Could Satan Have Been Cast out of Heaven at the Cross?